The configuration of routers, switches, and other network hardware to collect and export data to Kentik is covered in the following topics :

 - OIDs relevant only to specific device vendors: see Vendor-specific SNMP OIDs.

-- SNMP is polled on a given device only when Kentik is actively receiving flow from that device.
+- By default, SNMP is polled on a given device only when Kentik is actively receiving flow from that device.
 To poll a device from which you're not receiving flow, use kproxy and specify the device with the -bootstrap_devices argument (see kproxy Proxy Agent Arguments).

 - The timeout for polling from Kentik is 60 seconds.
 If a response is not received then polling is skipped until the next polling interval (see SNMP Polling Intervals).

 The polling intervals for a given device depend on the device's SNMP Polling setting, which is set in the Add Device or Edit Device page (see Device IP & SNMP Settings).
 The following options are supported:

 - Standard: Interface counter and device counter will be polled every 5 minutes and interface description every 3 hours.

 - Minimum: Interface counter and device counter won't be polled and interface description will be polled every 6 hours.

 Choosing Standard polling enables the following features of Kentik that depend on device/interface metrics):

 - Health status: